Close Menu

 Meal Time Food Option Portion Size Notes

-Morning Dry kibble (small breed formula) ¼ – ½ cup Add a spoon of wet food for flavor
+Morning Dry kibble (small breed formula) ¼ – ½ cup Add a spoonful of wet food for flavor

 Afternoon Healthy treat (carrot sticks, apple slices without seeds) Small handful Training reward